Walker Sisters Place: Historical structures

 The Walker corn crib is a 25 ft by 20 ft structure built of hewn logs with half-dovetail notching.
 The structure's large gabled roof overhangs both sides of the crib considerably, creating ample shed space.
-The interior of the crib has a puncheon floor, and is accessed by a door at the west end.
+The interior of the crib has a puncheon floor and is accessed by a door at the west end.
 These structures were sometimes called "plunder sheds," as farmers used them to store miscellaneous items such as barbed wire, brooms, firewood, and tools.

 The Walker springhouse is an 8 ft by 10 ft structure built of hewn logs with half-dovetail notching.
-The gabled roof is supported by poles, and a board-and a board and batten door allows access.
+The gabled roof is supported by poles, and a board and batten door allows access.
 The interior contains a stone trough through which a spring once flowed, cooling the interior.
 The interior walls contain small storage shelves.
 Before the advent of refrigerators, springhouses were used to keep perishable items cool.